erik-burger/erik_burger_genome_analysis/README.md

 # erik_burger_genome_analysis
-The aim of this project is to assemble the genome of fro the fuit Durian (​Durio zibethinus)​ and then to annotate the genome using data from a database.
-The transcriptome form different parts of the fruit wll be assembled to study the expression.
+The aim of this project is to assemble the genome of from the fruit Durian (Durio zibethinus) and then to annotate the genome.
+The transcriptome form different parts of the fruit will be assembled to study the differences in expression.
+If time is available the gene expression in the durian fruit will also be compared to the expression in other fruits.